turingschool-examples/frontend-mod-1-prework/section1/README.md

 * Use names that describe the kind of information you plan to assign the variable
 * If your variable is made up of more than one word, then use [camelCase](https://en.wikipedia.org/wiki/Camel_case) for every word AFTER the first word, which should be lower case i.e., thisIsMyVariableName

+> PAUSE here, and complete the exercises in `variables.js`

 ## Concatenation

 "Concatenate" is a programming term that means "join together".
 We join together strings in JavaScript using the plus (`+`) operator, the same one we would use to add numbers together, but in this context it does something different.
 Let's take a look, using a variable.